victorpaulillo/rf-agendor/README.md

 Add Sinalizador no Postgres:
 temp_file_limit: 155055030

-Create 'rf' schema on biguery
+Create 'rf' schema on biguery (Needs to be on the same regin as the storage bucket) Remember to add permissions to the users to access the data (could happend an issue related to that)